espressomd/espresso/doc/sphinx/system_setup.rst

     system.integrator.set_brownian_dynamics()

 where ``gamma`` (hereinafter :math:`\gamma`) is a viscous friction coefficient.
-In terms of the Python interface and setup, Brownian thermostat derives most properties of the :ref:`Langevin thermostat`.
-The feature ``LANGEVIN_PER_PARTICLE`` is used to control the per-particle temperature and the friction coefficient setup.
-Major differences are its internal integrator implementation and other temporal constraints.
+In terms of the Python interface and setup, the Brownian thermostat is very similar to the :ref:`Langevin thermostat`.
+The feature ``BROWNIAN_PER_PARTICLE`` is used to control the per-particle temperature and the friction coefficient setup.
+The major differences are its internal integrator implementation and other temporal constraints.
 The integrator is still a symplectic Velocity Verlet-like one.
 It is implemented via a viscous drag part and a random walk of both the position and